qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 The following information is only relevant for authors of custom widgets using the ``qx.html`` layer directly.

 * With the removal of the decorator element, the method ``qx.ui.core.Widget.getDecoratorElement`` was also removed.
-For most use cases it should be possible to use the content element instead, which can be accessed by ``qx.ui.core.Widget.getContentElement``.
+For most use cases it should be sufficient to use the content element instead, which can be accessed by ``qx.ui.core.Widget.getContentElement``.

 * The same applies to the container element and ``qx.ui.core.Widget.getContainerElement``.
 This method is deprecated and returns the content element.
 Use ``qx.ui.core.Widget.getContentElement`` instead.